felgru/dune-dpg/INSTALL.md

 On Debian GNU/Linux
 -------------------

-All necessary libraries are included in Debian Stretch and most are included in jessie-backports.
+All necessary libraries are included in Debian Buster and Stretch.
 They can be installed via

     apt install git cmake libboost-dev libsuitesparse-dev